 - Knedle dumplings with poppy filling Knedle z makiem

-- Zur aka zurek soup recipe Zur, zurek
+- Zur aka zurek soup recipe (from homemade sourdough) Zur, zurek

 - White borscht recipe Bialy barszcz